martinthomson/rfc-derivatives/draft-thomson-gendispatch-rfc-derivatives.md

 Internet.
 Intellectual property rights for these documents are held by the IETF Trust {{?BCP101}}.

-Previous advice to the IETF Trust {{!ADVICE=RFC5377}} given in RFC 5377 was that usage rights for IETF documents be limited to copying and translations.
+Previous advice to the IETF Trust {{!ADVICE=RFC5377}} was that usage rights for IETF documents be limited to copying and translations.
 This can have the effect of granting the IETF monopoly rights over the maintenance of work that is published in IETF documents.